odoo/odoo/doc/reference/javascript_reference.rst

     - type: setting the input type (*text* by default, can be set on *number*)

-    On edit mode, the field is rendered as an input with the HTML attribute type setted on *number* (so user can benefit the native support, especially on mobile).
+    On edit mode, the field is rendered as an input with the HTML attribute type set on *number* (so user can benefit the native support, especially on mobile).
 In this case, the default formatting is disabled to avoid incompability.

     .. code-block:: xml